landicefu/divide-and-conquer-mcp-server/implementation_plan.md

       {
         task: "Analyze current authentication flow",
         detailed_description: "Review the existing authentication code to understand the current flow.",
-        context: "Look at src/auth/* files.
+        context_and_plan: "Look at src/auth/* files.
 The current implementation uses express-session with MongoDB store.
 Pay special attention to session expiration handling."
       },
       {
         task: "Design JWT implementation",
         detailed_description: "Create a design document outlining how JWT will be implemented.",
-        context: "Consider token structure, storage, and refresh mechanisms.
+        context_and_plan: "Consider token structure, storage, and refresh mechanisms.
 Research best practices for JWT implementation in Node.js applications.
 Reference the security requirements document in docs/security.md."
       },
       {
         task: "Implement JWT authentication backend",
         detailed_description: "Modify the backend to generate and validate JWT tokens.",
-        context: "Use the jsonwebtoken library.
+        context_and_plan: "Use the jsonwebtoken library.
 Implement in src/auth/jwt.js.
 Make sure to handle token refresh and revocation.
 Update the login and authentication middleware."
       }
     ],
     metadata: {